Mar7inD/XDR1-AR-Project/blogposts/week4_lab1.md

 ## Introduction

-HavenAR is a place were you can immerse into an environment using only your phone and headphones.
-During busy days we do not have a lot of time for relaxation, so we stress out.
-HeavenAR aims to be an app where you can immerse in a calm environment projected on nearby table.
-This way you focus on the chosen by you environment and isolate the stress factor.
+HeavenAR is designed to let users escape into a calming environment using only their phone and headphones.
+In our busy daily lives, finding time to relax can be difficult, which often leads to stress.
+HeavenAR aims to offer a quick mental getaway — an app where you can project a peaceful scene onto a nearby surface like a table or the floor.
+By immersing into the soothing environment you have created with few clicks, you can disconnect from external stress and recharge.

 ## Progress

 ### Ideation

-The final concept emerged after a long process of ideation.
-It all began with the idea of using AR to project an object.
+The final concept emerged several phases of ideation and refinement.
+It all began with the idea and motivation behind using AR to project an object and being able to control that object through finger gestures.

 My first thought was to create a sorting app where AR could help users place trash into the correct bins.
-However, I realized that simpler non-XR solution already exist in Denmark, with packaging labels that clearly indicate the appropriate recycling bin.
+However, I realized that simpler non-XR solution already exist in Denmark, with labels on packaging that clearly indicate the appropriate recycling bin.

 From there, I considered developing an AR project using 3D models to enhance understanding, but I found that many such implementations already existed online, and even our teacher showed us student examples.
-Because of this, I set aside my ideas related to biology and the solar system.
+This motivated me to go with something more unique, so I set aside my ideas related to waste sorting, biology, the solar system.

-Still, while brainstorming around the solar system, I imagined portals to different planets and began to wonder: where should a portal to Earth lead?
+While brainstorming around the solar system, I started thinking about portals to different planets and began to wonder: where should a portal to Earth lead?
 At first, I pictured a bustling city like New York, but then I thought about my own preference—I would rather be in a calm, relaxing place.

 That shift in perspective inspired my final idea: creating an AR experience that helps people immerse themselves in their favorite peaceful environment.
 A beach where you can hear waves splashing, a forest filled with birds and deer, or a campfire crackling in the night.
-A place to focus, recharge, and reduce stress.
+A place to focus, recharge, and calm yourself.

+### Role of AR Technologies

+Augmented Reality plays a central role in bringing the concept of HeavenAR to life.
+Unlike traditional relaxation apps that rely on static images or videos, AR allows users to project immersive 3D environments directly into their real-world space.
+This creates a stronger sense of presence and connection, as the calming scene becomes part of the user’s surroundings rather than something viewed through a flat screen.

+By leveraging surface detection, real-time lighting, and spatial audio, AR technologies make the experience feel more natural and adaptive.
+For instance, the environment can be placed on a nearby table or the floor, reacting to the physical layout of the room.
+This interaction transforms an ordinary space into a personalized sanctuary — whether it’s a miniature beach at your desk or a small forest beside your bed.

+In short, HeavenAR benefits from AR by enhancing immersion, engagement, and personalization.
+The technology bridges the gap between the digital and physical worlds, allowing users to take short yet meaningful mental breaks wherever they are, without needing specialized equipment.

 ### Assets